Oldcastle, Ontario

 Oldcastle is an unincorporated community in the town of Tecumseh, Ontario, Canada.
 It is bounded to the north by Highway 3, to the east by the Chrysler Canada Greenway trail, to the south by County Road 8 (Townline), and to the west by Howard Avenue.
 It is the starting point of the Chrysler Canada Greenway rail trail.
 Its western half consists primarily of industries and businesses, while the remaining area is farmland and residential.

 Business

 It is home to Ciociaro Club of Windsor, the largest Italian Club in Southwestern Ontario.
 The club sits on 71 acre of land bordered by North Talbot Road and Oldcastle Road, including several baseball diamonds and soccer fields, and is encircled by a 1 km cycling track.

 Wrestling

 The community was known as a venue for Border City Wrestling from 1995 to 2005 and even hosted BCW Can-Am Tag Team Championship events with such notable wrestlers as Tommy Dreamer, Brooklyn Brawler, Johnny Swinger, Cyrus and Terry Taylor.
-Wrestling was held at the Ciociaro Club on Talbot Road and drew as much as 1,000 people to the matches.
+Wrestling was held at the Ciociaro Club on North Talbot Road and drew as much as 1,000 people to the matches.

-On March 3, 2001, Tommy Dreamer defeated Scott D'Amore and Rhyno in 3-way match to win the Heavyweight Title.
-In a controversial match on March 12, 2002, Scott D'Amore and Sabu defeated Taylor and Cyrus to win the titles, however, since Sabu, who replaced Simon Diamond as D'Amore's partner last minute, was not officially in the match, the match was declared non-title, and the titles were returned to Taylor and Cyrus.